 Brazilian Coffee Overview

-Brazil is probably one of the best known coffee producing countries in the world and produces about 1/3 of the entire worlds coffee production.
-Coffee typically varies in terms of quality ranging from low altitude robusta to high altitude experimental process microlots with cupping scores over 90.
+Brazilian coffee typically varies in terms of quality ranging from low altitude robusta to high altitude experimental process microlots with cupping scores over 90.
 This is probably the most diverse coffee producing origin in the world.

 Brazil Fazenda Paraiso (photo credit: DR Wakefield)